How I Prepare a Sermon Message

 Most of my messages are birthed the same way.

-- Notes: After I know where I am headed I begin to keep notes on paper, on my computer, in my Blackberry, and in scrap pieces of paper in my car or on my desk.
+• Notes: After I know where I am headed I begin to keep notes on paper, on my computer, on my iPhone, and in scrap pieces of paper in my car or on my desk.
 These could be Scriptures, illustrations, or thoughts about the central idea.

 Of course, this whole process needs to be bathed in prayer and Holy Spirit directed, which means I need to spend quantity and quality time alone with God if the message is to be meaningful.